spiwokv/anncolvar/README.md

                       nm)
   -boxz BOXZ          Size of z coordinate of PBC box (from 0 to set value in
                       nm)
+  -nofit NOFIT        Disable fitting, the trajectory must be properly fited
+                      (default False)
   -testset TESTSET    Size of test set (fraction of the trajectory, default =
                       0.1)
   -shuffle SHUFFLE    Shuffle trajectory frames to obtain training and test
                       set (default True)
-  -nofit NOFIT        Disable fitting, the trajectory must be properly fited
-                      (default False)
-  -layers LAYERS      Number of encoding layers (same as number of decoding,
-                      allowed values 2-4, default = 2)
+  -layers LAYERS      Number of hidden layers (allowed values 1-3, default =
+                      1)
-  -layer1 LAYER1      Number of neurons in the second encoding layer (default
+  -layer1 LAYER1      Number of neurons in the first encoding layer (default =
+                      256)
+  -layer2 LAYER2      Number of neurons in the second encoding layer (default
                       = 256)
-  -layer2 LAYER2      Number of neurons in the third encoding layer (default =
+  -layer3 LAYER3      Number of neurons in the third encoding layer (default =
                       256)
-  -layer3 LAYER3      Number of neurons in the fourth encoding layer (default
-                      = 256)
   -actfun1 ACTFUN1    Activation function of the first layer (default =
                       sigmoid, for options see keras documentation) -actfun2 ACTFUN2    Activation function of the second layer (default =